Mexican lager beer and micheladas.

 Lakemaid beer drone goes flat.

 The Federal Aviation Administration has used its authority to shut down technology that helps people live better.
-The increased quality of life in small towns has been thwarted by ‘the system’ as the FAA grounds the Lakemaid Beer drone delivery program.
+The increased quality of life in small towns has been thwarted by ‘the system’ as the FAA grounds the Lakemaid Beer drone delivery program in Wisconsin.
 Does this move say that capitalism is not for everyone?

-You can read all about the perceived issues the FAA has but in reality it seems that Lakemaid Beer has a great idea and this program would be a good beta test for Amazon delivery development.
-Or maybe Amazon has something to do with the demise of the program?
-Some things to think about as the hands of the clock get closer to happy hour.
+You can read all about the perceived issues the FAA has but in reality it seems that Lakemaid Beer has a great idea and this program would be a good beta test for the Amazon delivery drone development plan.
+Or maybe Amazon has something to do with the demise of the Lakemaid program?
+Stuff to think about as the hands of the clock get closer to happy hour.
 Prost.